testingisdocumenting/znai/td-documentation-cli/documentation/features/templates.md

 # Definition

-Instead define a template in a separate file
+Instead define a template in a separate file.

+We use [FreeMarker](http://freemarker.org) template engine.

 :include-file: templates/job.md

 Insert it using fenced block syntax.
 Content inside of fenced block is treated as key/values.